VRGroupRWTH/ROSBridge2Unreal/README.md

 ### Topics:

-- Add a `ROSTopic Handle`-component to your actor
+- Add a `ROSTopic`-component to your actor

 - **Subscribe** to a Topic like this: [Blueprint](https://blueprintue.com/blueprint/qy2wgm0p/).
 For this, do the following steps:

-  - Call `Initialize` on your topic handle and enter the parameters
+  - Call `Initialize` on your topic component and enter the parameters

-  - Call `Subscribe` on the same handle
+  - Call `Subscribe` on the same component

   - Receive the `OnNewMessage`-Event by right clicking your topic in the hierarchy browser and `Add Event → OnNewMessage`